CartoDB/documentation/app/content/carto-user-manual/tutorials/creating-a-tileset-from-a-data-observatory-subscription.md

    ![DO access data](/img/cloud-native-workspace/tutorials/tutorial9_do_the_access_data.png)

-8. We have a look at the structure of the dataset to identify what are the main variables we are interseted to analyse.
+8. We have a look at the structure of the dataset to identify what are the main variables we are interested to analyze.
 For example: `c0001_t (Population, 2016)`, `c0005_t (Private dwellings occupied by usual residents)`, and `c1677_t (Average value of dwellings)`.

    ![DO view variables](/img/cloud-native-workspace/tutorials/tutorial9_do_the_view_variables.png)

 9. Now, we are going to click on *Create* button.
 Note that the table of this dataset is too large to be loaded entirely in Builder of map creation.
 For this reason, CARTO offers you two options, either to create a map and add this dataset with the [dynamic tile generation](../../maps/performance-considerations/#medium-size-datasets) or [creating a tileset](../../data-explorer/creating-a-tileset-from-your-data) and then leverage this tileset for building your map.

    ![DO table too large](/img/cloud-native-workspace/tutorials/tutorial9_do_warning_table_too_large.png)

 {{% bannerNote type="note" title="note" %}}
-Check the <a href="/data-observatory/guides/accessing-your-subscriptions-from-your-data-warehouse/" target="_blank">Accesing subscriptions</a> reference documentation for a better understanding of how you can directly access your suscriptions from your data warehoues connected to CARTO.
+Check the <a href="/data-observatory/guides/accessing-your-subscriptions-from-your-data-warehouse/" target="_blank">Accesing subscriptions</a> reference documentation for a better understanding of how you can directly access your subscriptions from your data warehouse connected to CARTO.
 This is currently supported for BigQuery and Snowflake; Redshift and Databricks support is coming soon.
 {{%/ bannerNote %}}

 10. Click on *Create a tileset*.
 This will open a new modal screen for you to manage the tileset creation process.
 The first step is to set the location and name of the output tileset in a directory within the `CARTO Data Warehouse` where the user has write permissions.
 Once you have completed this configuration, click on *Save here*.